GrayJacketStudios/translations/readme.md

 Tool to make translations "offline" from json documents, dont having to wait for an API call or async function.
-Can be used with NodeJS or react without problem.
+Can be used with NodeJS without problem.

 ## Instalation
 To install it just run: